Alps709/OpenGL-Box2D-AngryBirds-Game/README.md

 # OpenGL-Physics-Programming
-A program that implements physics into OpenGL
+A program that recreates the AngryBirds game by implementing Box2D physics with OpenGL.